 Helping Clients Make Important Decisions

-The team determined which coding tasks were best handled with NPL and which required close human attention.
-NPL is good, but it isn’t 100 percent foolproof!
+The team determined which coding tasks were best handled with NLP and which required close human attention.
+NLP is good, but it isn’t 100 percent foolproof!
 We identified several comment categories that were well-suited for automation, including determining similarity between documents and identification of commenters’ geographic locations.
-Other tasks still required human attention, but using NPL for the more repetitive tasks allowed staff the time to closely scrutinize and accurately code the documents to prepare the final analysis.
+Other tasks still required human attention, but using NLP for the more repetitive tasks allowed staff the time to closely scrutinize and accurately code the documents to prepare the final analysis.